dachad/tcpgoon/README.md

 - more test coverage
 - "auto-incremental" mode; it opens connections at an specific rate until it fails or it times-out, giving you an idea of the max concurrency your service supports
 - distributed executions; several daemons may be able to collaborate to measure the capacity of an specific target
+- Docker image and OS packages for the most common distros
+- See also the issues in this Github repo!!